mxmlnwbr/max-dev-hub/README.md

-# My Portfolio
+# Max Dev Hub

-This is a personal portfolio website built with Next.js, showcasing my skills, projects, and experience for novu.
-The site features a modern, responsive design with animated elements and a sleek dark theme.
+A modern personal portfolio website built with Next.js, showcasing my skills, projects, experience, and education.
+The site features a sleek dark theme with animated elements and a responsive design.

-## About the Name: maxnovu8
+## About Me

-The project name "maxnovu8" is a creative blend of three elements:
-- **max**: Short for Maximilian, my name
-- **novu**: Representing novu, the company I'm applying to
-- **8**: Representing "innovate" (innov8), inspired by novu's own wordplay in their blog post "inovuate" (https://novu.ch/blog/heute-im-home-office-morgen-im-buero-kein-problem-unser-neues-dashboard-sorgt-fuer-die-perfekte-anwesenheitsuebersicht)

-This name reflects both my personal identity and my enthusiasm for joining novu's innovative culture.
+I'm Maximilian Weber, a Software Engineer based in Brunnen, Switzerland.
+With a Master's degree in Computer Science from the University of Zurich, I specialize in:

+- Frontend development with React and Next.js
+- AI/ML applications and research
+- Full-stack development

 ## Features

 - **Modern UI**: Built with Next.js 15 and React 19
-- **Responsive Design**: Looks great on all devices
+- **Responsive Design**: Optimized for all devices
 - **Dark Theme**: Sleek black background with accent colors
 - **Animated Elements**: Subtle animations for enhanced user experience
-- **Project Showcase**: Highlighting personal and professional projects
+- **Project Showcase**: Highlighting my key projects including:
+  - wind-scope: Webcam & forecast collector for windsport enthusiasts
+  - mythenpark: Website for a local snowpark in Schwyz
+  - TicketHub: Event ticketing platform for Rigibeats Daydance events
+  - Thesen-Plattform: Platform for UZH students to find thesis topics
-- **Tech Stack Display**: Visual representation of skills and technologies
+- **Tech Stack Display**: Visual representation of my skills and technologies
 - **Experience Timeline**: Professional journey visualization
+- **Education History**: Academic background and achievements

 ## Tech Stack

 - **Framework**: Next.js 15.3.3 with Turbopack
 - **UI**: React 19.0.0
 - **Styling**: TailwindCSS 4.1.10
+- **Database**: Prisma with PostgreSQL
 - **Icons**: Lucide React
 - **TypeScript**: For type safety